 Step #9: Right-click on the name of the test case ‘ValidLogin’ and select the option ‘Create Test Configuration Parameter’.

 Add the parameter as ‘Browser’ and value as ‘InternetExplorer’.
-(Note: Do not add any space while writing the name of the browser and keep first letters in caps.)
-Refer to the image below:
+(Note: Do not add any space while writing the name of the browser, and keep the first letters in caps).

 Step #10: Open the application URL in the browser.
-For this go to ‘Modules’ section.
+For this, go to ‘Modules’ section.
 Select the module from Standard modules-> TBox XEngines-> Html-> OpenUrl.

 Drag and drop this module on the name of the test case ‘ValidLogin’ in the ‘TestCases’ section.
 This will automatically create the first step of your test.
 Then enter the value of the URL in the step.
-You will get your test step created as below:
+You will get your test step created as follows:

-Step #11: For the next step i.e. enter the user name, enter the password and click on the sign-in button, you have to drag and drop the module to the test case name ‘ValidLogin’.
 This is the same module that you have created by scanning the webpage prior.
 This will create the next step in the test case automatically with all the required objects and you need to just enter the values for those objects as shown in the image below.

 Step #12: Now you will get your overall automation test case created as shown below.